 The situation across the Middle East remains unchanged.
-Israeli military operations in Gaza and Syria continue, along with reports of Israeli strikes in Yemen, which reportedly knocked Hudaydah port out of commission.
+Israeli military operations in Gaza and Syria continue, along with reports of Israeli strikes in Yemen.
+Overall, there have been no substantial changes in the regional picture as all belligerents remain entrenched.